CSE 101: Introduction to Computational and Algorithmic Thinking

 Assigned work is not accepted for credit once the deadline has passed.
 Students who take this course are often surprised by just how much time this course requires of them.
 You are advised to budget your time wisely and to start working on an assignment the day it is posted.

-There will be three examinations.
+There will be three on-campus exams.
 All exams will be closed-book and closed-notes.
 No access to electronic devices will be permitted during exams.

 Make-up ExaminationsMake-up exams will be given only in extenuating circumstances, such as a documented personal illness.
-In such cases the student must inform the instructor about an anticipated absence before the day of the exam and provide supporting documentation to the College of Engineering and Applied Sciences Undergraduate Office (e.g., doctor's note stating that the student was ill and unfit to take the exam).
+In such cases the student must inform the instructor about an anticipated absence before the day of the exam and provide supporting documentation to the Dean of Students Office (e.g., doctor's note stating that the student was ill and unfit to take the exam).
 Students who miss an exam for a valid reason may need to take a make-up exam; specific arrangements will be made on a case-by-case basis.
 Make-up exams will not be made available to students who miss an exam due to work/job-related commitments, vacations, etc.